 You can specify which work tracking fields map to Project fields.
 You can also control publishing behavior through the PublishOnly attribute, and designate special fields such as the context field.
 For the complete XML syntax of the mapping file, see Customize the Microsoft Project field mapping file.
 This file is the same file that was defined in the process template that was used to create the team project.
 See Map Microsoft Project fields

 The TFSFieldMapping command-line tool only works when run against an on-premises TFS.
-To run the tool, open a Command Prompt window where Visual Studio is installed.
-The TFSFieldMapping command installs with any version of Visual Studio.
-You can access this tool by installing the free version of Visual Studio Community.
+To run the tool, open a Command Prompt window where Team Foundation Server is installed.

 On a 32-bit edition of Windows, replace %programfiles(x86)% with %programfiles%.

 Even if you are logged on with administrative permissions, you must open an elevated Command Prompt to perform this function on a server that is running Windows Server 2008.
 To open an elevated Command Prompt, choose Start, open the context menu for Command Prompt, and then choose Run as Administrator.
 For more information, see the User Account Control.

 To use the TFSFieldMapping command, you must be a member of the Team Foundation Administrators or the Project Collection Administrators security group.
 For more information, see Add administrators, set permissions at the project-level or project collection-level.